armandolatigo/armandolatigo/README.md

 ### Future Data Analyst
-Currently studying, practicing, self-teaching to enter the world of data analysis
+Currently studying, practicing, self-teaching to enter the world of data/business analytics